 - Liaising with your insurer and the loss adjuster that has been appointed, to ensure that you receive the full amount to which you are entitled from your insurance provider.

 If you want us to make an insurance claim on your behalf, or for more information about the difference between loss assessors and loss adjusters, or for a free consultation, call us today on 01-4979-432

 When to Appoint a Loss Assessor

-However, when you wait until your insurers starts messing you about, it will not be as easy for us to prepare and present a successful claim.
-Therefore, for best results, it is imperative that you appoint a loss assessor as soon as you realise you will be submitting a claim.
+However, when you wait until your insurers start messing you about, it will not be as easy for us to prepare and present a successful claim.
+Therefore, for best results, you must appoint a loss assessor as soon as you realise you will be submitting a claim.

 N.J.
-Carroll & Associates is one of the oldest loss assessing firms in Ireland.
+Carroll & Associates is one of the oldest loss-assessing firms in Ireland.
 We have helped thousands of clients achieve the settlement they desire.
-As a result, you can rest assured that we will possess a full understanding of your policy’s terms and conditions and will be able to accurately quantify and negotiate your claim.
+As a result, you can rest assured that we will possess a full understanding of your policy’s terms and conditions and will be able to quantify and negotiate your claim accurately.

-- Excellent negotiators and experts when it comes to the terms of your insurance policy.
+- Excellent negotiators and experts regarding the terms of your insurance policy.

-- Know how to properly quantify claims to ensure that you claim for the right things.
+- Know how to properly quantify claims to ensure you claim for the right things.

-- Have a thorough understanding of how the insurance company claims department work.
+- Have a thorough understanding of how the insurance company claims department works.